 Many of the disputes we are asked to settle involve complex financial and legal issues.
 But we always try to explain our views and decisions clearly, without using jargon.

-Depending how complicated a case is, we can sort out some complaints within just a few months.
-But some cases – for example, complaints about mis-sold payment protection insurance (PPI) – can take over a year.
+Depending how complicated a case is, we can sort out some complaints within just a few weeks - and over half of cases within three months.
+But some disputes can take longer – for example, complaints about mis-sold payment protection insurance (PPI) – can take over a year.

 And some cases can take longer if they involve very complex issues or require a formal decision by an ombudsman.
 How we allocate and prioritise cases is affected by the number and type of complaints that consumers refer to us.